Northern Woodlands

 You can experiment with fall cutting and inoculation.
 Ochterski stresses that “there’s still not enough information on the physiology involved or the timing of harvests.”
 Growers in northern climes have had success inoculating as late as October.
 In any case, you should avoid the hot months of summer.

-Mushroom spawn
+Mushroom Spawn

-Shiitake mushroom spawn can be ordered from a specialty mushroom farm online or through the mail (see the sidebar on page 50 for sources).
+Shiitake mushroom spawn can be ordered from a specialty mushroom farm online or through the mail (see below for sources).
 Those with a mycological touch can even raise their own.
 Spawn generally comes either impregnated in wooden dowel plugs, in liquid form, or mixed with sawdust.
 The spawn is mushroom mycelium, the threadlike, non-fruiting part of the fungus that colonizes a log and eventually bears mushrooms.
 If mushrooms were apples, the mycelium would be the tree they grew on.
 The mycelium will eventually invade an entire log, showing white at either end when the log is fully colonized.
 Just prior to fruiting, a flush of small nodes, called pins, will be seen under the bark before the mushrooms themselves emerge.

 The whole process from inoculation to fruit will take as little as four months or more than a year, depending on the strain of mycelium used, the weather conditions, and the moisture in the log.
 Several strains of shiitake are available for purchase: cold weather, warm weather, and wide range.
 Most growers recommend trying all three strains to determine what works best for your area and your market.